Zalexanninev15/Jetpack-Downgrader/README.md

 * As simple as possible interaction (default).
 Specify the folder and answer the questions - you can easily get version 1.0 with the necessary settings
 * The ability to fine-tune the downgrading process, the *Jetpack Downgrader* itself, and some other aspects
-* Using delta patches that weigh significantly less than the files from the game version 1.0
+* Using patches that weigh significantly less than the files from the game version 1.0
+* Support for installing modifications after downgrading the game version
 * Smart checking for different versions and other aspects that will help you perform downgrades, in many cases, successfully
 * Easy integration of the application as a separate component in your project
 * Display process of downgrade and maximum speed of operations
+* Support for localizations to different languages (only the application interface)

 ## Supported versions